 How Is It Helpful For ACLS Or PALS?

-ECG Interpretation is very helpful for taking the ACLS or PALS course because understanding an electrical rhythm and recognizing abnormal electrical activity can help diagnose issues quickly and dictate what responsive procedures are necessary.
+ECG Interpretation is very helpful for taking the ACLS or PALS course because understanding an ACLS heart rhythm and recognizing abnormal electrical activity can help diagnose issues quickly.

 A Peak Behind The ECG